jonathanascona/WECC/README.md

-# WECC
+# WECC Project Instructions for Group

-I included 3 different methods to load the data
+There are 3 different methods to load the data

 .qmd (markdown file for r)
 .py (basic python file)
 .ipynb (jupyter notebook file)

-clone this repository to experiment with the data on your own
+Clone this repository to experiment with the data on your own

-in the scraper folder I have a program that can collect data for whichever dates or times you need, but the program will need api keys, both of which you should be able to get for free
+In the scraper folder, there's have a program that can collect data for whichever dates or times you need, but the program will need api keys, both of which you should be able to get for free

-the scraper also contain some files with sample data
+The scraper also contain some files with sample data

 ## Western Electricity Coordinating Council Prediction Project